AKheli/RepBench/README.md

-Add a global intro about the whole benchmark that allows to repair anomalies, create synthetic time series and graphically visualize the output of the repair, parameterization and injection.
+# RepBench
+RepBench is a Benchmark tool for Anomaly Repair and Injection.
+RepBench provides a variate of of algorithms and metrics of anomaly [**Repair**](#anomaly-repair)  evaluated on different contamination scenarios, You can [**inject**](#anomaly-injection) different types of  anomalies into a dataset.
+With the  [**RepBench Wep Application**](#web-tool) you can visualize the datasets and the repair results of the algorithms and specify your own parameterization.

 # Anomaly Repair
 This benchmark implements four different anomaly repair techniques in time series and evaluates their precision and runtime on various real-world time series datasets using different repair scenarios.

 - The benchmark implements the following algorithms: [IMR](https://www.vldb.org/pvldb/vol10/p1046-song.pdf), [SCREEN](https://dl.acm.org/doi/pdf/10.1145/2723372.2723730), Robust PCA and CDrep.
-- All the datasets used in this benchmark can be found [here](https://github.com/althausLuca/RepairBenchmark/tree/master/Data).
+- All the datasets used in this benchmark can be found [here](https://github.com/althausLuca/RepairBenchmark/tree/master/data).
-- The full list of repair scenarios can be found [here](https://github.com/althausLuca/RepairBenchmark/blob/master/Scenarios/README.md).
+- The full list of repair scenarios can be found [here](https://github.com/althausLuca/RepairBenchmark/tree/master/scenarios/README.md).

 [**Prerequisites**](#prerequisites) | [**Build**](#build) | [**Execution**](#execution) | [**Examples**](#examples)